-Note 1: This is a PPS remappable input signal.
-The input function may be moved from the default location shown to one of several other PORTx pins.
-Refer to Table 15-3 for details on which PORT pins may be used for this signal.
+HV = High Voltage XTAL = Crystal levels Note 1: This is a PPS remappable input signal.
+The input function may be moved from the default location shown to one of several other PORTx pipe Refer to Table 16.3 for details on which BORT ains may be used for this size?

-- 2: All output signals shown in this row are PPS remappable.
-These signals may be mapped to output onto one of several PORTx pin options as described in Table 15-3. - 3: This is a bidirectional signal.
-For normal module operation, the firmware should map this signal to the same pin in both the PPS input and PPS output registers. - 4: These pins are configured for I2C logic levels.
+Prins is a restricted to table 15-3 for details on which PORT pins may be used for this signal.
+All output signals shown in this row are PPS remappable.
+These signals may be mapped to output onto one of several PORTx pin options as described in Table 15-3.

+3: This is a bidirectional signal.
+For normal module operation, the firmware should map this signal to the same pin in both the PPS input and PPS output registers.

+4: These pins are configured for I2C logic levels.
 The SCLx/SDAx signals may be assigned to any of the RB1/RB2/RC3/RC4 pins.
-PPS assignments to the other pins (e.g., RA5) will operate, but input logic levels will be standard TTL/ST, as selected by the INLVL register, instead of the I2C specific or SMBus input buffer thresholds. - 5: For 14/16-pin package only. - 6: For 20-pin package only
+PPS assignments to the other pins (e.g., RA5) will operate, but input logic levels will be standard TTL/ST, as selected by the INLVL register, instead of the I2C specific or SMBus input buffer thresholds.

-2.0 GUIDELINES FOR GETTING STARTED WITH PIC16(L)F15325/45 MICROCONTROLLERS
+2.0 GUIDELINES FOR GETTING STARTED WITH PIC16(L)F15324/44 MICROCONTROLLERS